hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_red_gui-branch.md

 ```

 [8:29:29](#FgxgQOZ05JB9uLiqbkdb86VyGM-Xbm65FliSAMDtrEU) <hiiamboris (NOT THIS ONE)>:
-/with doesn't work with rich-text IIRC Ì†ΩÌ∏É
+/with doesn't work with rich-text IIRC üòÉ

 [8:30:32](#jsXoLCqVtbsmUvaoHMNCLkselcKmJE7vJo_fykfbcMs) <hiiamboris (NOT THIS ONE)>:
 I'm assigning /text then measuring then reverting it